SteveBarnett/human-centred/index.md

 I'm a **front-end developer and user experience consultant**.
 I help software teams **have happier customers and make better software**.
 {: .lede }

 I do this by helping your team become **more user-centered**.
 That provides your business with a competitive advantage: your site is faster and reaches more people on more browsers.
-I design and build sites and apps in a future friendly way, with an eye towards inclusive design and accessibility.
+I design and build sites and apps in a future friendly way.
+I design and develop with an eye towards inclusive design, accessibility, and performance.
 That means a site that everyone can use, regardless of their device, the network they’re on, or any disabilities they might have.
 I can help your team do it too.

 <a href="https://naga.co.za/wp-content/uploads/2016/09/workshop-opening.jpg"><img src="https://naga.co.za/wp-content/uploads/2016/09/workshop-opening-400x225.jpg" alt="workshop-opening" width="400" height="225" class="pull-left pop-left" /></a>